By JOHN WAWROW and CAROLYN THOMPSON

 Hamlin’s return comes a day after he cheered on the Bills from his hospital bed during their regular season-ending 35-23 win over the New England Patriots.
 The game proved to be a cathartic outpouring of support for the Bills and Hamlin.

-Pritts said it was still premature to comment on the potential cause of Hamlin’s cardiac arrest.
+Pritts said it was still premature to comment on the potential cause of Hamlin’s cardiac arrest and that more testing would be done.

 The Bills wore No. 3 Hamlin patches on their jerseys Sunday and honored their teammate by raising three fingers in the closing minutes, while tight end Dawson Knox celebrated his touchdown by forming his hands into the shape of a heart.
 Fans joined in, with many holding up red heart and No. 3 signs.